 The Great Otway National Park stretches from Torquay through to Princetown and up through the Otway hinterlands towards Colac.
-The park features rugged coastlines, sandy beaches, rock platforms and windswept heathland.
+The park features rugged coastlines, sandy beaches, rock platforms, windswept heathland and stunning cool temperate rainforest.

 In the north, the park features tall forests, ferny gullies, magnificent waterfalls and tranquil lakes.
 Down south, the rainforest gives way to the ocean in dramatic fashion.
 Visit the turbulent meeting of the South Ocean and Bass straight at Cape Otway Lightstation, or seek out a sheltered beach for a day of sea play.